initc3/SecretNetwork-Sandbox/POPETS-ARTIFACTS-README.md

 Contains the source code and docker-based environment to simulate a sandwich attack on a private swap as described in section 6.2 of the paper.

-### Artifact 2: Tracing attacks on SNIP-20 Transfers
+### Artifact 2: Transfer Amount Privacy attacks on SNIP-20 Transaction
-Contains the source code, building toolchain and instructions to break the privacy assumptions of receivers of SNIP-20 tokens as described in section 5.1 of the paper.
+Contains the source code, building toolchain and instructions to break the transfer amount privacy assumptions of receivers of SNIP-20 tokens as described in section 5.3 of the paper.

+### Artifact 3: Account Balance Privacy attacks on SNIP-20
+Contains the source code, building toolchain and instructions to break the account balance amount privacy assumptions of SNIP-20 accounts as described in section 5.5 of the paper.

 ### Security/Privacy Issues and Ethical Concerns
 <!--